skaczmarek-dev/pocket-tools/README.md

 -H "X-Accept: application/json" \
 -d "{\"consumer_key\":\"YOUR_CONSUMER_KEY\",\"redirect_uri\":\"urn:ietf:wg:oauth:2.0:oob\"}"
 ```
-2. You will receive a response in JSON format, e.g. (note the your_request_token value.):
+2. You will receive a response in JSON format, e.g. (note the your_request_token value.) use it in the next step:

 ```json
 {"code":"your_request_token"}